${\mathrm G}_2$-structures with parallel skew-symmetric torsion: Introduction

 In the final Section 6 we discuss the case $\dim \Par(\nabla^\tau) = 0$.
 Here we use the classification of possible holonomy algebras of $\nabla^\tau$ given by Friedrich in \cite{F07}.
 There are five Lie algebras contained in $\mathfrak{g}_2$ acting on $\R^7$ without trivial summands.
 Four of them directly lead to naturally reductive locally homogeneous spaces, respectively to nearly parallel $\G_2$-manifolds.
 The remaining case $\hol = \su(2) \oplus \su_c(2)$ leads to further interesting examples defined on $3$-$(\delta, \alpha)$-Sasaki manifolds, as described in Proposition \ref{ad-thm}.
 Our result in this case can be interpreted as the converse to the construction by Agricola and Dileo \cite[Thm.
 4.5.1]{AD20} of the characteristic connection on $3$-$(\delta, \alpha)$-Sasaki manifolds in dimension 7.
 The key argument here was to use a modified connection which turned out to be flat on the vertical distribution, thus allowing us to recover the Killing vector fields defining the $3$-$(\delta, \alpha)$-Sasaki structure.

 {\sc Acknowledgments.} This research was supported by the Oberwolfach Research Fellows program at the Mathematisches Forschungsinstitut Oberwolfach (MFO).
 We are grateful to MFO for its hospitality and for providing a stimulating research environment.
 A.M. was partly supported by the PNRR-III-C9-2023-I8 grant CF 149/31.07.2023 {\em Conformal Aspects of Geometry and Dynamics}.
+We would also like to thank the anonymous referee for his/her attentive reading of the manuscript and helpful remarks.